csmahmud99/js-problem-solving/README.md

 - <h3>Problem - 04:</h3>
-JSarah's mother is teaching her Mathematics.
+Sarah's mother is teaching her Mathematics.
 She gave Sarah a number and asked her what the remainder would be if she divided the number by 5.
 Help Sarah write the program.

 ➡️ Input:
 The first line of the input contains the number.